yogeshhegde/processor-sdk-doc/source/linux/Demo_User_Guides/TI_Apps_Launcher_User_Guide.rst

       ..
 Image:: /images/chromium-browser-am62p.png
          :height: 400

-3. Refer :ref:`Chromium Browser - User Guide <Chromium_Browser-label>` to know more about Chromium Browser.
+3. Refer :ref:`Chromium_Browser-label` to know more about Chromium Browser.

 Launching the 3D Demo
 ^^^^^^^^^^^^^^^^^^^^^